-Gin is usually sold at between 35 and 43% alcohol by volume, with the lower end of this spectrum mainly affected by the prevailing laws in particular markets.
-Many gin brands also have a higher strength bottling aimed at the duty free marker and these are typically the high forties to 50% alcohol by volume.
+Gin is usually sold at between 35 and 47% alc./vol., with the lower end of this spectrum mainly affected by the prevailing laws in particular markets.
+Many gin brands also have a higher strength bottling, often termed Navy Strength, aimed at the duty-free market and these are typically the high forties to 50% alc./vol..

 Gin is defined in the European Union Spirit Drinks Regulations (Council Regulation EC No. introduced 1989 and updated 2007), the United States Bureau of Alcohol, Tobacco and Firearms (BATF) (introduced 1991) and by similar regulations in other countries including Canada (introduced 1993) and Australia (introduced 1987).
 In the EU genever falls under more general regulations governing flavoured spirits.

 The European Union regulations governing gin are the most wide-ranging.

 On 20th February 2008, a EU definition recognising and legislating what can be termed a 'gin' passed into EU law as part of the revised EU Spirit Drink Regulations.
 According to this legislation all gins must be: